-Tags and Tag clouds are very often used in on-line content today.
+Tags & Tag cloud are very often used in on-line content today.
 This post explores the pros and cons of using tags and tag clouds.

 What are tags?

 Tags are keywords or key phrases assigned to on-line content, whether it be a post, information, or item, so that it can be easily found.

 A tag cloud is the resultant of tags; it is a representation of the tags used in the online content.
 The tag & tag cloud is essentially a cloud made up of words, with some of the most used tags displayed very prominently in bigger fonts, colours highlighting the primary and the most relevant content.

 Tags are manually assigned to each blog post or any online content.
 In word press, there is a box provided so that you can provide relevant tags for each of your posts.
 Users can easily determine the focus content upon viewing the tag cloud (if the web page displays the tag cloud) as shown below.

 What are the benefits of using tags & tag cloud for on-line content?

 There are several benefits of having tags in your on-line content.
 As long as it is used in an optimized way such that it helps and not hinder the visitors browsing the on-line content.
 For maximum effectiveness, the Tag clouds should be displayed in a way such that it does not take away from the content, meaning if visitors want, they should be able to ignore it.
 The tag cloud should attract and not distract.